 Many people think that the term “assault and battery” refers to one crime, but in Florida, assault and battery are two distinct criminal offenses.

-Assault is defined as the intentional and unlawful threat by word or action to harm another person, which combined with the ability to carry out the threat, makes the victim fear that they are in imminent danger.
-This is often referred to as “simple assault,” and it is classified as a second degree misdemeanor in the state of Florida.
+Assault is defined as the intentional and unlawful threat by word or action to harm another person, which, combined with the ability to carry out the threat, makes the victim fear that they are in imminent danger.
+This is often referred to as “simple assault,” and it is classified as a second-degree misdemeanor in the state of Florida.

 Whereas assault refers to threatening physical violence, battery involves actual physical violence.
 In Florida, battery occurs when a person either: